alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

     ##  NA's          :33
     ##

 The summary gave a nice overview of our data.
-Additionly, we can use the head() function to take a look at what the acutal data in the table looks like
+Additionally, we can use the head() function to take a look at what the actual data in the table looks like

 ``` r
 head(table)